Corrine Sparks

-Corrine Sparks is a Canadian judge.
+Corrine Etta Sparks is a Canadian judge.
 She was the first Black Canadian woman to become a judge in Canada, and the first black judge in the province of Nova Scotia.
 Her decision in the case R v S (RD), which was controversially overturned on appeal, was later upheld by the Supreme Court of Canada in a leading decision on reasonable apprehension of bias.

 Education

 Sparks is from the area around Loon Lake, Nova Scotia, which is a historically racially segregated community.
 She was descended both from Black Loyalists and from Black Refugees to Nova Scotia.
 In 1971 Sparks matriculated at Mount Saint Vincent University, where she majored in economics with the intention of being a history teacher.
 While Sparks was a student, she volunteered as a probation officer at the Department of Justice, and took a summer job with the Nova Scotia Human Rights Commission.
 This legal experience prompted her to consider attending law school, and she was accepted to The Schulich School of Law at Dalhousie University, where in a class of 120 incoming students she was one of only 3 African Nova Scotians and the only black woman.
 Sparks graduated with an LLB degree in 1979.

 After graduating from Dalhousie Law School, Sparks entered private legal practice in Dartmouth, Nova Scotia, where she worked in family law.
 The practice that Sparks ran with Helen Foote was the first all-female law firm in Nova Scotia.

 In 2001, Sparks returned to Dalhousie Law School to obtain an LL.M degree.
 Her Masters Thesis studied the relocation and compensation of residents of Halifax's Africville, and was called The Construction and Deconstruction of Africville: A Case for Reparation.